Chapter 5 - Investigating Environmental Concerns (Revised 06/15)

 At all times be professional in your conduct, demeanor and tone of voice.
 First impressions will often determine the degree of cooperation and the responsible party’s willingness to allow access to the site.
 In most cases the responsible party will allow you to enter and collect the information needed to complete the investigation.
 If access is denied or, site access is withdrawn during the visit, refer to Chapter 6, Search Warrants.
 Be certain that you observe and document any obvious signs of non-compliance as you leave the property, for example, as you are walking back to your vehicle.
 You may also document, especially with photos, any non-compliance that can be observed from the public right-of-way.

 Discovery of Violations

 If violations are discovered during an investigation a compliance assistance visit will be conducted.
-If acute violations are discovered, as identified in Chapter 2, Environmental Assistance Visits, conduct an inspection.
+If acute violations are discovered, as identified in Chapter 2, Compliance Assistance Visits, conduct an inspection.

 Request by Others to Accompany You During the Investigation

 As a general rule, only those persons that have an official, legally authorized capacity directly related to the environmental investigation should be allowed to accompany you during your visit.
 Common examples include local city or health officials.
 Upon arrival at the site, you should be able to clearly explain to the responsible party the purpose of everyone in your group.
 In most cases, it will not be appropriate for media or other third parties to accompany you onto the property of the responsible party.
 Your authority to gain access to conduct an investigation does not allow another person the same privilege.